osniandrade/42_cub3d/readme.md

 make a dynamic view inside a maze, in which you’ll have to find your way.*

 ## HOW TO USE
-You'll need the basic tools to compile C code.
+You'll need **Linux** and the basic tools to compile C code.
+- `sudo apt install gcc`

 All non-standard libraries included in this project are inside the main folder.

 ### RUN
 -` make debug; make run`